villhei/elixirtut/elixir_web/app/chapters/06_pattern_matching.md

 "Perfect match!"
 ```

-The example above matches the right-hand side of the match operator `=` to the left-hand side variable hello, which as en expression, evaluates to the value "Perfect match!" and assigns the value to the variable hello.
+The example above matches the right-hand side of the match operator `=` to the left-hand side variable hello, which as en expression, evaluates to the value "Perfect match!" and assigns the given value to the variable `hello`.

 ```elixir
 iex> x = 1